dlkw/conjurup/README.md

 The name of the parameter is taken from the Ceylon declaration parameter name but can be overridden by the `name` parameter of the `param` annotation.

+The mandatory `path` annotation on a class defines a common URL path prefix for all endpoints from that class.
+Each method annotated by `resourceAccess` will be installed as an endpoint.
+Its `path` parameter, together with the prefix from the `path` annotation on the class, gives the path for that endpoint.
+The `method` parameter gives the HTTP methods that are allowed for the endpoint.

 ### Register the endpoints